Male facial surgery presents the surgeon with several challenges. The hairline tends to be higher,

 At consultation, the various options for scar placement will be discussed with you; with the pros

 and cons of each approach made clear.
 The principles of surgery are the same as for the female

 facelift discussed above.

-Another option for a man who is more concern about the neck area is a Z plasty neck lift.
+Another option for a man who is more concerned about the neck area is a Z plasty neck lift.

 There are many different types of face/neck lifts.
 Therefore, careful evaluation of your face and discussion of your needs is essential in selecting the most appropriate technique.

 With a surgical face/and or neck lift, the deeper tissues of the face are lifted and tightened and several centimetres of skin are removed.
 The different types of face lift will give different results and it is therefore very important to appreciate what each procedure will, and more importantly, won’t do.

 As every patient has unique needs and concerns, a detailed consultation with a consultant plastic surgeon is essential prior to undergoing any procedure of this nature.
 During the consultation your surgeon will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

 Should Z plasty neck lift surgery be agreed upon as the most suitable course of treatment, the procedure is performed under a local anaesthetic and involves removing the excess skin under the neck and chin.
 A Z plasty neck lift is then undertaken to redirect the scar and improve the outcome.
 Any fatty tissue may be reduced with either gentle liposuction or direct excision.
 The muscles at the front of the neck can be tightened, adding to the improved appearance.
 The skin edges are then carefully closed and light dressings applied.